Rule 5101:4-2-01 | Food assistance: initial application process.

 (a) An "application" is a JFS 07200 or its telephonic or electronic equivalent; and

-(b) A "complete application" is an application that includes, at a minimum, the name, address and signature of the person completing the application.
+(b) Except as outlined in paragraph (A)(2)(c) of this rule, a "complete application" is an application that includes, at a minimum, the name, address and signature of the person completing the application.

 (4) The county agency shall provide a means for the applicant to immediately begin the application process whether the process is paper, electronic, or telephonic.